Budgerigar: Description

-The colour of the cere (the area containing the nostrils) differs between the sexes, being royal blue in males, pale brown to white (nonbreeding) or brown (breeding) in females, and pink in immatures of both sexes (usually of a more even purplish-pink colour in young males).
+The colour of the cere (the area containing the nostrils) differs between the sexes, being a lavender/baby blue in males, pale brownish/white (non breeding) to brown (breeding) in females, and pink in immature birds of both sexes (usually of a more even purplish-pink colour in young males).
 Some female budgerigars develop brown cere only during breeding time, which later returns to the normal colour.
 Young females can often be identified by a subtle, chalky whiteness that starts around the nostrils.
-Males that are either Albino, Lutino, Dark-eyed Clear or Recessive Pied (Danishpied or harlequin) always retain the immature purplish-pink cere colour their entire lives.
+Males that are either albino, lutino, dark-eyed clear or recessive pied (Danish pied or harlequin) retain the immature purplish-pink cere colour for their entire lives.

-Behaviours and head shape also help indicate sex.
-Veterinarians can determine the sex of a bird by invasive examination or samples of blood, feather, or eggshell.

-Mature males usually have a cere of light to dark blue, but in some particular colour mutations it can be purplish to pink – including Dark-eyed Clears, Danish Pieds (Recessive Pieds) and Inos, which usually display much rounder heads.
-The behaviour of males can distinguish them from females.
-Males are typically cheerful, extroverted, highly flirtatious, peacefully social, and very vocal.
+Mature males usually have a cere of light to dark blue, but in some particular colour mutations it can be periwinkle, lavender, purplish or pink – including dark-eyed clears, Danish pieds (recessive pieds) and inos, which usually display much rounder heads.
+Female budgerigars display more dominant behaviour compared to males of the species and may act aggressively towards them.

-Female ceres are pinkish while immature.
-As they age, they move from being beigeish or whitish outside breeding condition into brown (often with a 'crusty' texture) in breeding condition and usually display flattened backs of heads (right above the nape).
-Females are more dominant and less socially tolerant.
-This behavior is more pronounced around other females than with males.

 Budgerigars have tetrachromatic colour vision, although all four classes of cone cells will not operate simultaneously unless under sunlight or a UV lamp.
 The ultraviolet spectrum brightens their feathers to attract mates.
 The throat spots in budgerigars reflect UV and can be used to distinguish individual birds.
 While ultraviolet light is essential to the good health of caged and pet birds, inadequate darkness or rest results in overstimulation.